cheng6076/mlm/README.md

-#RNN Language Model with Sentence Boundary#
+#RNN Language Model Variations#

-This is an attempt of implementing a RNN language model with sentence boundary, which means the context is only limited to previous words in the same sentence.
-The memory will not be carried over to the next sentence.
+This is an attempt of implementing different types of RNN language models.
+Instead of using sequence segmentation, I use sentence as the context unit.
+That is to say, the context is only limited to previous words in the same sentence and the memory will not be carried over to the next sentence.
-I mask sentences with different lengths to compute the exact perplexity.
+Sentences with different lengths are masked to compute the exact perplexity.
+But from my test, this does not affect the result much.

-Without any hyper-parameter tuning, the model gives perplexity around 112 on test set.
+Currently I have implemented
+#### Standard LSTM

+#### Gated Feedback LSTM
+A variation of the model described in *Gated Feedback Recurrent Neural Networks (Chung et al., 2015)*.